NYPL/metadata-documentation/workflows/remediation/reimporting.md

          1. The XML can be downloaded by appending `.xml` to the [Archives Portal](/metadata-documentation/resources/glossary/#archives-portal) URL, e.g. <https://archives.nypl.org/mss/3534.xml>
       1. Update the finding aid in [ArchivesSpace](/metadata-documentation/resources/glossary/#archivesspace) and upload the new finding aid XML to the [Archives Portal Admin Interface](/metadata-documentation/resources/glossary/#archives-portal-admin-interface)
 1. Verify that the updated XML is live on the [Archives Portal](/metadata-documentation/resources/glossary/#archives-portal) before proceeding
-1. Notify MSU of the updated finding aid using its [contact form](/metadata-documentation/contact/form/):
+1. Notify Metadata Services of the updated finding aid using its [contact form](/metadata-documentation/contact/form/):
    1. **What would you like to share with us?**: indicate you are submitting a finding aid and whether the XML is new or updated
    1. **Related URL**: URL of updated finding aid in the [Archives Portal](/metadata-documentation/resources/glossary/#archives-portal)
    1. **Related division(s)**: division indicated by the **Repository** field of the finding aid